natalieagus/50002/docs/Hardware/index.md

 ## [Programmability and Computability](https://natalieagus.github.io/50002/notes/turingmachine)
 1. Explain the workings of hypothetical Turing Machine
 2. Derive the concept of programmability in Turing machine
-3. Recognize the connection between Turing Machines and functions, and how functions can be computable
+3. Recognise the connection between Turing Machines and functions, and how functions can be computable
 4. Justify the significance of the computer science revolution

 ## [Instruction Set Architecture](https://natalieagus.github.io/50002/notes/instructionset)